FutureSession: Atmospheric Memory.

-I recently applied for the FutureSession bursary as a means to escape the solitary confines of my studio and be intellectually stimulated by the latest tech. savvy artwork commissioned by FutureEverything, Manchester UK.
-The theme of the FutureSession concerned ‘Atmospheric Memory‘ an installation by the Mexican artist Rafael Lorenza-Hemmer commissioned by the Manchester International Festival, Science and Industry Museum, FutureEverything, ELEKTRA / Arsenal Contemporary Art, Montreal and Carolina Performing Arts – University of North Carolina at Chapel Hill.
+I applied for the FutureSession bursary to escape the solitary confines of my studio, to be intellectually stimulated by the latest tech. savvy artworks commissioned by FutureEverything, Manchester UK.
+The main theme of this particular FutureSession was based on ‘Atmospheric Memory‘ an installation by the Mexican artist Rafael Lorenza-Hemmer commissioned by the Manchester International Festival, Science and Industry Museum, FutureEverything, ELEKTRA / Arsenal Contemporary Art, Montreal and Carolina Performing Arts – University of North Carolina at Chapel Hill.
 Produced for the Manchester International Festival and curated with FutureEverything and Science and Industry Museum.

-The session began with a presentation from Rafael who discussed in detail the evolution of his installation.
-The underlining concept came from the mathematician Charles Babbage’s (1791-1871) whose fascination of harnessing air as a medium of communication foresaw wireless communication many years ahead of its inception, i.e. the ability to recall voices or memories long after the end of their physical presence.
-As with many of Rafael’s installations audience interaction plays an essential part acting as a medium to extract thoughts and memories that question the human condition.
-The installation acts as a platform to allow people to openly express opinions in a collective environment as a production of space within a social morphological construct.
+The session began with a presentation by the artist Rafael Lorenza-Hemmer describing the evolution of his installation.
+Describing how the piece is theoretically underpinned by Charles Babbage’s (1791-1871) fascination of harnessing air as a medium of communication i.e. the ability to recall voices or memories long after the end of their physical presence.
+As with many of Rafael’s installations, the audience plays a pivotal role as a medium to extract their thoughts and memories in order to question the human condition.
+The installation acts as a platform to allow the audience to express their opinions in a collective environment as a production of space within a social morphological construct.

-Attending the session was also a great opportunity to interactive and discuss with fellow participants in how technological innovations are reshaping our world.
+The conference provided a great opportunity to interactive and discuss with fellow participants how technological innovations are reshaping our world.
 It was refreshing and inspiring to discuss a paradigm that stems from the 90’s net art and cyber cultures to emergence of smart cities, VR and AI technologies.

 This particular FutureSession allowed artists to share, discuss and devise solutions in order to raise awareness to the concerns of environmental change.
-To spend time in conversation with the participants and audience was a refreshing experience to be with like-minded people who are willing to resist propaganda and avoid the seduction of rhetorical politics by actively questioning the paradox of communication.
+To spend time in conversation with the participants and audience was a refreshing experience.
+People who are willing to resist propaganda and avoid the seduction of rhetorical politics by actively questioning the paradox of communication.

 Well done to the team at FutureEverything for hosting the event.